 United Continental Holdings Inc.

-JetBlue Airways Corporation.
+JetBlue Airways Corp.

-), do not pay dividends.
+) do not pay dividends at present.

 DELTA AIR LINES (DAL): Free Stock Analysis

 SOUTHWEST AIR (LUV): Free Stock Analysis Report

 To read this article on Zacks.com click here.